Filter articles

 The Catalyst design team worked with a Māori designer, Sandy Rodgers.
 Sandy provided a range of organic logo options, while the Catalyst team provided corporate options.
 The final decision from IGIS was to use a corporate version of the logo text but pair it with the more organic cabbage tree drawn by Sandy.
 Catalyst then provided assets incorporating the cabbage tree with geometric lines to represent the flow of information and connection between IGIS and the people of Aotearoa, New Zealand.

 The combination of the colour palette and logo encompassed their new brand, making it easy to customise Catalyst Starter.
-Catalyst created a pattern library of cabbage tree elements that IGIS could use in place of photos and a library of New Zealand- and technology-related assets.
+Catalyst created a pattern library of cabbage tree elements that IGIS could use in place of photos and a library of New Zealand and technology-related assets for their website and print.

-One of the benefits of using the Catalyst Starter theme is that it leverages existing automation, so there’s very little quality assurance time needed, keeping costs down for clients.
+One of the benefits of using Catalyst Starter is it leverages existing automation, so there’s very little quality assurance time needed, keeping costs down for clients.
 Plus, Catalyst Starter is on the same CMS they had, Silverstripe.
 Therefore, there wasn’t a learning curve for IGIS to update the content when needed.
-The new website took about six weeks from start to finish.
+The new website took six weeks from start to finish.